GeoscienceAustralia/ptha/misc/monte_carlo_paper_2021/elevation/README.md

 The contents of this directory is identical to [the contents of this directory, from an earlier iteration of the study](../../probabilistic_inundation_tonga2020/elevation).

-To reduce the size of this repository, we ask that you refer to that directory.
+To reduce the size of this repository, we ask that you refer to that directory to see the folder structure.
+However note the elevation rasters are not provided.